Uruguaiana, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 September

-If you visit Uruguaiana during September, you are likely to find that it is a perfect temperature.
-Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the 50s F (low 10s C).
+If you go to Uruguaiana in September, you will notice that it is a perfect temperature.
+Daytime temperatures are in the low 70s F (low 20s C).

 What to wear/what to pack: